-Faith Community Church seeks to share the gospel of Jesus Christ with the international community of Prague by transforming ourselves, each other, and the city for our good and God’s glory.
+Faith Community Church seeks to share the gospel of Jesus Christ with the international community of Prague by being transformed ourselves, and transforming each other and our city for our good and God’s glory.

-To be a reproducing church-plant that is focused on expanding the kingdom of Jesus Christ through intentional, relational outreach and personal discipleship.
+To be a reproducing church that is focused on expanding the kingdom of Jesus Christ through intentional, relational outreach and personal discipleship.

 What We Believe

 No matter what you believe, you are welcome to join us for worship.
 Here is a summary of what our church believes.